DACA has transformed young immigrants' lives, a new report says. Will the Supreme Court save it?

 California, New York, and Illinois have passed legislation to allow DACA beneficiaries to enter licensed career fields after attaining the necessary academic credentials.
 That's not the case in states like Arizona, Georgia, Indiana, Alabama and South Carolina.

-While "DACA has been overwhelmingly successful, it is a partial solution," said Gonzales.
+While "DACA has been overwhelmingly successful, it is a partial solution," Gonzales said.
 "Ultimately, DACA is an administrative policy that in nature is temporary."

 Based on his study, Gonzales' recommendation for policymakers is "preserve the protections that exist" under DACA and pass additional policies that expand on those protections.